go-pkgz/rest/README.md

 Rewrites requests with from->to rule.
 Supports regex (like nginx) and prevents multiple rewrites.
 For example `Rewrite("^/sites/(.*)/settings/$", "/sites/settings/$1")` will change request's URL from `/sites/id1/settings/` to `/sites/settings/id1`

+## NoCache middleware

+Sets a number of HTTP headers to prevent a router (handler's) response from being cached by an upstream proxy and/or client.

+## Headers middleware

+Sets headers (passed as key:value) to requests.
+I.e. `rest.Headers("Server:MyServer", "X-Blah:Foo")`

+## Gzip middleware

+Compresses response with gzip.

 ## Helpers

 - `rest.Wrap` - converts a list of middlewares to nested handlers calls (in reverse order)